cufeinfor/MIRRec/README.md

 the .zip files are the preprocessed data of different projects in the dataset, named after the corresponding project.

+RD disscussion.pdf is the result of Recommendation distribution of MIRRec and baselines

 # Steps

 Input: The pre-processed training dataset (zip file).